DANCING PANDAS

 With spectacular views over the city and Lake Shkodra, the Rozafa Fortress is the most impressive sight in town.
 Founded by the Illyrians in antiquity and rebuilt much later by the Venetians and then the Turks, the fortress takes its name from a woman who was allegedly walled into the ramparts as an offering to the gods so that the construction would stand – I care not retell the horrid legend – for those interested read here.

-Northern Albania - Rozafa Castle
+Northern Albania - Rozafa Fortress

 There is a cute cafe within the walls of the castle where we took refuge as a thunderstorm enveloped the castle and surrounding areas.
 We tried to wait out the rain, but ended up walking back under a sheet of it – which I must admit was warm and fun.